AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 For datasets, FinRL-Meta has standardized flow of data extraction and cleaning for more than 30 different data sources.
 The purpose of providing the data pulling tool instead of a fixed dataset is better corresponding to the fast updating property of financial market.
 The dynamic construction can help users grip data according to their own requirement.

-FinRL-Meta benchmarks works in famous papers and projects, covering stock trading, cyptocurrency trading, portfolio allocation, hyper-parameter tuning, etc. Along with that, there are Jupyter/Python demos that help users to design new strategies.
+FinRL-Meta benchmarks work in famous papers and projects, covering stock trading, cyptocurrency trading, portfolio allocation, hyper-parameter tuning, etc. Along with that, there are Jupyter/Python demos that help users to design new strategies.

 DataOps